AltaafAlly/Apex-Legends-Research/information.md

    - **Reasoning:**
      - Zero values in Legend stats represent Legends not used by players.
      - Treating zeros as missing values maintains the integrity of the data, avoiding false representation of player activity.
+     - Visualized Legend stats now need to interpret them.
+     - Explain each legend abilities.
+     - Explain why these legends are the most picked with repect to their abilities.

 ---